budarin/babel-preset-perf/README.md

 helper(obj);
 ```

-It makes no sense to wait for the end of a natively implemented loop to get `values` from an object
+It makes no sense to wait for the end of a natively implemented loop to get all `values` from an object

 ### Object